Julian-Marquez/Mobile_Dev/README.md

 Requirements:

- Android Studio (Latest Version): Your development environment.
+ Android Studio (Latest Version, current latest is Ladybug): Your development environment.
  Java Development Kit (JDK 11 or higher): Needed to compile Java code.
  Git version control system: For managing code versions.
  Required libraries: Listed in the build.gradle file and managed by Gradle.